Our Schools » Valley Charter Middle School » Staff Directory: Valley Charter Middle School

 Alicia Paoletta, School Psychologist

-Born and raised in the San Fernando Valley, Ms. Paoletta has returned to the valley after living in the Palm Springs area for the last two decades.
-She earned two bachelor's degrees from the University of California at Riverside in sociology and administrative studies, holds a master’s in school psychology, and has a Pupil Personal Credential from California State University at San Bernardino.
+Born and raised in the San Fernando Valley, Ms. Paoletta has returned after spending the past two decades in the Palm Springs area.
+She earned two bachelor's degrees from the University of California at Riverside in sociology and administrative studies, holds a master’s in school psychology, and has a pupil personal credential from California State University at San Bernardino.
 She has worked in the field of school psychology for nearly a decade in both the private sector and in the public sector for school districts in Riverside County and Alameda County conducting assessments and providing counseling.
 Ms. Paoletta is dedicated to matching students with their best learning modalities.
 During her free time she enjoys taking walks with her herd of miniature schnauzers and playing Pokémon Go.

 Melanie Ramirez, 7th/8th Grade Spanish Teacher